ansible/ansible-builder/docs/collection_metadata.rst

 .. note::

-  Running the introspect command described below is not a part of a typical workflow for building and using execution environments.
+  Running the introspect command described below is not part of a typical workflow for building and using execution environments.

 Collection developers can verify that dependencies specified in the collection will be processed correctly by Ansible Builder.